flutter/website/get-started/codelab/index.md

 * Created a Flutter app from the ground up.
 * Written Dart code.
-* Leveraged an external, third party library.
+* Leveraged an external, third-party library.
 * Used hot reload for a faster development cycle.
 * Implemented a stateful widget.
-* Created a lazily loaded, infinite scrolling list displayed with a ListView and ListTiles.
+* Created a lazily loaded, infinite scrolling list.

 If you would like to extend this app, proceed to
 [part 2](https://codelabs.developers.google.com/codelabs/first-flutter-app-pt2)